asyml/texar-pytorch/examples/gpt-2/README.md

   automatically added.
 Longer sequence will be trimmed.
 - `--output-dir`: The output path where the resulting pickled files will be put in.
 Be default, it is set to be the same as `--data-dir`.
-- `--pretrained-model-name`: The name of a pre-trained model to load selected in the list of: `117M`, `345M`.
+- `--pretrained-model-name`: The name of a pre-trained model to load selected in the list of: `gpt2-small`, `gpt2-medium`, and `gpt2-large`.

 The above command will output pickled files in the specified output directory.
 E.g., if `train.txt` is provided under `data_dir`, the output file `train.pkl` will be produced under `output_dir`.